schoonhovenrichard/BlooPy/README.md

 ### Implemented algorithms
 - Genetic Algorithm
 - Genetic Local Search
-- Multi-start Local Search
+- Multi-start Local Search (4 different versions)
-- Iterative Local Search
+- Iterative Local Search (4 different versions)
-- Tabu Search
+- Tabu Search (2 different versions)
 - Simulated Annealing
+- Dual Annealing
+- Particle Swarm Optimization
+- Basin Hopping
+- Differential Evolution (and discrete version in beta test)
+- Continuous local minimization algorithms
 - Linkage Tree Genetic Algorithm (and greedy version) [[1]](#1).

-- Differential Evolution
+Bloopy is a fast discrete optimization package because it translates the optimization to a bitstring encoding, and uses efficient bitstring procedures implemented in C.

+In addition to fitness functions of type "bitarray() --> float", Bloopy is also usable with fitness functions on discrete vectors "list[] --> float" or fitness dictionaries.
+The ```utils.discrete_space``` performs encoding automatically performs the translation from fitness dict or vector-based function to bitstring encoding for the use.
+See examples/example_discrete_space.py.

-EvoPy allows users to assemble evolutionary algorithms by passing components such as mutation functions, reproduction functions to the algorithm at initialization:
+BlooPy allows users to assemble algorithms by passing components such as mutation functions, reproduction functions to the algorithm at initialization:

 ```python
 fitness_functions # Input: bitstring of bitarray() type, Output: fitness (float)